 First, to train a ML model to classify potential POC precursors as either easy-to-synthesise or difficult-to-synthesise, we needed to generate a diverse training dataset with an approximately equal number in each group.
-Initially, molecules were extracted from a subset of the proprietary Reaxys41 and eMolecules42 databases.
+Initially, molecules were extracted from a subset of the proprietary Reaxys and eMolecules databases.
 This initial subset consisted of molecules with functional groups that are likely to undergo common DCC reactions, frequently used in materials synthesis.
 This set included di-, tri-, tetra-, penta- and hexa-topic amines and aldehydes, which was extended with molecules that have been used previously in POC synthesis by our experimental collaborators, known to be easy-to-synthesise.
 Additionally, we included molecules that our experimental collaborators have previously avoided due to their challenging syntheses.
 To this set of molecules, functional group substitutions were performed to extend the size and diversity of our training set, resulting in a set of molecules with a fairly even distribution of different functional groups.
 For each molecule in the initial starting set, a SMARTS substitution was performed, exchanging all functional groups in the molecule with those from a pre-defined list, resulting in a dataset consisting of 14,859 molecules.
-The final database, in addition to the script used to perform functional group substitutions is available on Github.
-43 A full breakdown of molecules by their respective functional groups can be found in Table S1.
+The final database, in addition to the script used to perform functional group substitutions is available on GitHub.
+A full breakdown of molecules by their respective functional groups can be found in Table S1.

-The molecules were then assessed by three experimental chemists with at least PhD-level training in synthetic chemistry.
+The molecules were then assessed by three experimental chemists with at least PhDlevel training in synthetic chemistry.
 Existing measures of synthetic difficulty of organic compounds originate from the drug discovery field and might not capture the scale and simplicity required for materials synthesis.
 Therefore, we asked experienced synthetic chemists to label molecules relevant to POC synthesis as 'easy-to-synthesise' based on the question "can you make 1 g of this compound in under 5 steps?".
 Instead of producing a continuous measure of synthetic difficulty, as is the case in both the SAScore and SCScore, we aimed to create a discrete binary classifier, with the goal of identifying easy-to-synthesise precursors for POC synthesis.
 A binary classification approach was chosen to reduce the challenge of collecting training data, and it is much easier to obtain a consensus on a binary classification.
+While the use of binary classification does not capture the subtle variations in ease of synthesis between molecules, our goal for the MPScore was not to detect these nuances, but to detect and prioritise easy-to-synthesise precursors.
+To achieve this, we did not require the user to perform an in-depth retrosynthetic search, but instead favoured a fast judgement on the ease of synthesis.

 Figure 3 shows the graphical user interface developed to collect the training labels.
-Three of our authors labelled the molecules, these are: author RLG, with 12 years of research experience in organic synthesis and 8 years experience synthesising POCs; author FS with more than 4 years research experience in organic chemistry and author MEB with 20 years organic chemistry experience and 8 years experience synthesising POCs.
+Three of our authors labelled the molecules, these are: author RLG, with 12 years of research experience in organic synthesis and 8 years experience synthesising POCs; author FS with more than 4 years research experience in organic chemistry, and author MEB with 20 years organic chemistry experience and 8 years experience synthesising POCs.
 Those labelling the molecules were presented with a two-dimensional representation of a molecule they had not previously scored, and tasked with answering 'yes' or 'no' to the previously mentioned criterion.
 Each molecule was presented randomly, with equal probability of selection, to reduce the likelihood of systematic scoring occurring if the chemist's opinion was influenced by the preceding molecule.
 The 'unsure' option was added to avoid appending anything to the database, instead skipping to the next molecule.